pierrotm777/SoundModule_Teensy4.0-version/Xany_Compatibility.md

 ## Xany Compatibility
 All RC systems are not compatible with the Xany protocol.

-### Usable system with Xany
+### Usable systems with Xany

-Compte rendu bon fonctionnement Xany:
+Xany Operational Report:
-Les tests ont tous été réalisés avec un Teensy 4.0 et Xany2Spy sw=8 et sw=16.
+All tests were performed with a Teensy 4.0 and Xany2Spy sw=8 and sw=16.

 System|Type|Output|Repeat|Filter|
 |:---|:---|:---|:---|:---|